aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/workbook-conversions/html/disable-css-while-saving-to-html/_index.md

 type: docs
 weight: 320
 url: /nodejs-cpp/disable-css-while-saving-to-html/
 description: Learn how to disable CSS while saving Excel files to HTML using Aspose.Cells for Node.js via C++.
 ai_search_scope: cells_nodejscpp
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 ## **Possible Usage Scenarios**

-When you save your Excel file to a single page HTML, usually the CSS elements will be embedded within the HTML file and will be located in the HEAD section.
-If you attach this file as content/body of an email, the CSS elements will be stripped out by most email clients, resulting in improper rendering.
-The 24.12 version of Aspose.Cells introduces an option which allows you to optionally disable CSS, allowing styles to be directly applied within the HTML elements themselves.
-If you want to set the HTML as the content/body of the email please use the [**HtmlSaveOptions.getDisableCss()**](https://reference.aspose.com/cells/nodejs-cpp/htmlsaveoptions/#getDisableCss--) property and set it to **true**.
+When you save your Excel file to a single‑page HTML, the CSS elements are usually embedded within the HTML file and located in the **HEAD** section.
+If you attach this file as the content/body of an email, most email clients will strip out the CSS elements, resulting in improper rendering.
+The 24.12 version of Aspose.Cells introduces an option that allows you to optionally disable CSS, enabling styles to be applied directly within the HTML elements themselves.
+If you want to set the HTML as the content/body of the email, please use the [**HtmlSaveOptions.getDisableCss()**](https://reference.aspose.com/cells/nodejs-cpp/htmlsaveoptions/#getDisableCss--) property and set it to **true**.

 ## **Disable CSS while saving to HTML**

-The following sample code shows the usage of [**HtmlSaveOptions.getDisableCss()**](https://reference.aspose.com/cells/nodejs-cpp/htmlsaveoptions/#getDisableCss--) property.
+The following sample code shows how to use the [**HtmlSaveOptions.getDisableCss()**](https://reference.aspose.com/cells/nodejs-cpp/htmlsaveoptions/#getDisableCss--) property.

 ## **Sample Code**